rcolomina/lending_pool_simpy_simulation/README.md

 ...
 ```
+Hardhat node create until 20 accounts to play with.
 Be aware that the account provided by hardhat are HD i.e. deterministic, and you shoudln't use them for other purposed than testing.

 Now, open a second terminal, from which you will deploy the contract and its tokens.